Juvenile Justice and Delinquency Prevention

 Appeals

-For statutory formula awards, see 28 CFR Part 18.
-There are no appeal rights for the denial of a discretionary application.
+For statutory formula awards, information will be provided in the notification letter to the applicant.
+There are no appeal rights for denial of a discretionary application.

 Renewals